MG Software.

 Pros

-• +Cross-browser testing including WebKit (Safari)
+• +Cross-browser testing including WebKit (Safari) and mobile emulation

-• +Auto-wait eliminates flaky tests
+• +Auto-wait functionality eliminates flaky tests without manual waits

-• +Powerful codegen tool for generating tests
+• +Powerful codegen tool generates tests through application interaction

 Cons

-• -Learning curve for advanced features
+• -Learning curve for advanced features like custom fixtures and test isolation

 3. Cypress